-- 2. In the case of the auxiliary circuit pressure filter (item 1, fig 37), operate the spool valve feeding the harvester to release any residual pressure and then disconnect the feed hose from the tractor. - 3.
-Unscrew the bottom casing of the filter housing. - 4.
+- 1. Switch off the tractor engine and apply the hand brake. - 2.
+In the case of the auxiliary circuit pressure filter (item 1, fig 37), operate the spool valve feeding the harvester to release any residual pressure and then disconnect the feed hose from the tractor. - Unscrew the bottom casing of the filter housing. - 4.
 Remove the filter element and rinse out the casing. - 5.
 Fit the new element and refit the casing ensuring that it is tight. - 6.
 Run the system and check for leaks.